IBRice101/IBRice101.github.io/HacksocWiki/markdown.md

 ### This would be heading level 3
 ```

 And so on.
-These headings (as with a lot of Markdown's syntax) have a direct equivalent in HTML, the markup language that webpages use for formatting.
+These headings (as with a lot of Markdown's syntax) have a direct equivalent in HTML, the markup language that web pages use for formatting.
 The equivalent would be using the \<h1>, \<h2>, and \<h3> tags respectively

 ### Alternate Syntax